Fort Myer in Arlington in Arlington County, Virginia — The American South (Mid-Atlantic)

 Erected 1978.

 Topics and series.
 This memorial is listed in these topic lists: War, Korean • War, Vietnam • War, World II.
-In addition, it is included in the Former U.S. Presidents: #33 Harry S. Truman, and the National Cemeteries series lists.
+In addition, it is included in the Former U.S. Presidents: #33 Harry S. Truman, the Historic Bells, and the National Cemeteries series lists.

 Location.
-38° 52.599′ N, 77° 4.34′ W. Marker is in Arlington, Virginia, in Arlington County.
+38° 52.599′ N, 77° 4.34′ W. Memorial is in Arlington, Virginia, in Arlington County.
 It is in Fort Myer.
+It can be reached from Wilson Avenue.
 The marker is just north of the Tomb of the Unknowns, walking west around the Memorial Amphitheater.
 Touch for map.
-Marker is in this post office area: Fort Myer VA 22211, United States of America.
+Memorial is in this post office area: Fort Myer VA 22211, United States of America.
 Touch for directions.